Revisiting Node Affinity Prediction in Temporal Graphs: Method

 \textbf{Pairwise Margin Regularization.} In our experiments, we discovered that the use of the loss in \Cref{eq:lambda} alone is not sufficient for future node affinity prediction tasks, as we elaborate in \Cref{app:experiments}.
 Hence, we suggest the following regularization:

 Here, $\Delta$ is a hyperparameter that represents the minimum margin required between each pair of affinity scores.
 The goal of this regularization is to prevent \ourmethod{} from incorrectly learning to shrink the affinity scores to minimize \cref{eq:lambda}.
+In \Cref{app:theory} we show that the undesirable property in \Cref{thm:ce_suboptimal} does not hold for the suggested loss function.